robrich/aspire-accelerator-workshop/3-brownfield/README.md

 3. Open `AspireBrownfield.sln` in Visual Studio.

+   **Note**: There is no easy way to do this in VS Code.
+Vote for this feature at https://github.com/dotnet/aspire/issues/10975

 4. Right-click on one of the existing projects, choose `Add`, and then choose `.NET Aspire`.
 Answer yes to the questions.

    This adds the AppHost and ServiceDefaults projects.